Painting 101: Why Undercoats Play a Crucial Role

 Painting isn't just about the topcoat - undercoats are key to achieving a professional finish.
 Learn how to avoid a splotchy, uneven mess with the right prep work.

-Have you ever slapped a coat of paint on the walls only to end up with a splotchy, uneven mess?
-The problem likely wasn’t the topcoat of paint you chose but what you did—or didn’t do—beforehand.
-Undercoats play a crucial role in painting and often mean the difference between an amateur DIY job and a professional finish.
+Have you ever rolled on a fresh coat of paint only to end up with a blotchy, uneven finish?
+The issue usually isn’t the topcoat—it’s what happened beforehand.
+Undercoats are the unsung heroes of painting and often make the difference between a DIY look and a professional result.

 What Is an Undercoat Paint?